lukeburns/PDA/README.md

 node collect-bibtex.js
 ```

-## Usage
+## Organizing Metadata

-The URLs visited in the browser should now be automatically sent to the server which puts them in the file `server/visitedUrls.txt`.
+Collect metadata and store it in a file `intermodule-data/metadata.json`.